NeuroSupportive Yoga Therapy

 NeuroSupportive Yoga Therapy™

 Parkinson's - PD is often misunderstood by observers in that the body may appear awkward and wayward, a person's face enigmatic and set, yet inside is a thriving, sensitive human being.
-It does not help when long-term use of medications create significant side effects which may –rather ironically– accentuate some of the symptoms of Parkinson's such as dyskinesia, obsessive/compulsive tendencies, and hallucinations.
-Freezing, brain fog, and dyskinesia may manifest at any time, or withdraw for long periods: movement is helpful, but knowing when a symptom is due to the disease or to medication will affect the approach, and focus, of a yoga therapy session.
+It does not help when long-term use of medications create significant side effects which may—rather ironically—accentuate some of the symptoms of Parkinson's such as dyskinesia, obsessive/compulsive tendencies, and hallucinations.
+Freezing, brain fog, and dyskinesia may manifest at any time, or withdraw for long periods: movement is helpful, but knowing when a symptom is due to the disease or to medication will affect the approach, and focus, of each yoga therapy for Parkinson's session.
 This said, we encourage each individual at their level of ability, but are mindful that the body-mind connection may be better addressed by movement one day, and by awareness and anxiety reduction techniques on another.

 Cerebral Palsy - CP is a congenital (present at birth) condition which will affect an individual for life.
 Spasticity, abnormal joint flexion, movement abnormalities (dystonia, chorea), seizures, vision and hearing problems can all be present, or manifest separately.
 We generally work with teenagers or young adults to improve self-reliance and find solutions to movement / positional / functional challenges.